earth-chris/elapid/docs/install.md

 ## Installing glmnet

 `glmnet` needs to be manually installed on Windows.
-But, technically, it's not required.
+But technically it's not required.

 `elapid` was written to try and match the modeling framework of the R version of Maxent, [maxnet][r-maxnet]. `maxnet` uses an inhomogeneous Poisson process model, which fits penalized maximum likelihood models, and is handled by the package [glmnet][glmnet-fortran].